Project Description

 Photo: Zoé Lebrun-Southcott

-In 2023, we also monitored Bobolinks and Eastern Meadowlarks.
+In 2023 and 2024, we also monitored Bobolinks and Eastern Meadowlarks.

 This male Bobolink had just taken flight from the stick placed 2 metres from his nest to mark its location for monitoring.
 The hay harvest was delayed in this field to protect many Bobolink nests.